-- i To ensure that all students address, in cooperative interaction with their peers from other faculties, some of the key questions which face them as persons, citizens and professionals; - To encourage students to develop skills of rational thought, critical analysis, expression and communication in broader cultural terms, complementary to those developed in professional or major disciplinary courses; - iii To encourage students to gain some appreciation of their general intellectual traditions, by providing a coherent and guided exposure to elements of those traditions; and - iv To foster among students the competence and the confidence to contribute creatively and responsibly to the development of their society.
+- 1. to ensure that all students address, in cooperative interaction with their peers from other faculties, some of the key questions which face them as persons, citizens and professionals - 2. to encourage students to develop skills of rational thought, critical analysis, expression and communication in broader cultural terms, complementary to those developed in professional or major disciplinary courses - to encourage students to gain some appreciation of their general intellectual traditions, by providing a coherent and guided exposure to elements of those traditions - 4. to foster among students the competence and the confidence to contribute creatively and responsibly to the development of their society

-The General Education Program
+The Key Questions Addressed by the General Education Program